DCCA/aloha-project-v2/readme.md

 ## Technology

-The webpage was made with basic with HTML, CSS and JS.
+The webpage was made with basic HTML, CSS and JS.